101shaan/101shaan/README.md

 # 👋 Hi, I'm Shaan!

-14 y/o developer pushing past tutorials and into real-world software.
+14 y/o that loves building robust, low-level systems from the ground up.
 Passionate about systems programming, compilers, operating systems and high-performance code.

 ---